AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     exit = Exit("E1", "Exit1")

-Then, you can add a machine to our small example.
+Then, we can add a machine to our small example.
-Our machine have a mean processing time of 0.8 seconds, with a standard deviation of 0.075 seconds.
+Our machine has a mean processing time of 0.8 seconds, with a standard deviation of 0.075 seconds.
-However, the minimal and maximal time is set to 0.425 and 1.175 seconds:
+However, the minimal and maximal possible time is set to 0.425 and 1.175 seconds:

 .. code-block:: python
     :linenos: